-Following bailouts from parents and the sting of bank overdraft fees (as much as $35 per infraction), he is trying harder to avoid that negative bank balance – but even he admits that he has a lot more to learn.
-“I’m still overdrafting once a month,” says Drake, who is currently working for a tuition and student loan management company.
+Following bailouts from parents and the sting of bank overdraft fees (as much as $35 each time you spend more than you have in your account), he is trying harder to avoid that negative bank balance – but even he admits that he has a lot more to learn.
+“I’m still overdrafting once a month,” says Dan, who is currently working for a tuition and student loan management company.
 “It’s awesome at first to be paid every two weeks, and then right as you get your next paycheck you have no money.
 I’m a spender.
 I need to save more.”

 He’s not alone.
-A common refrain from Drake’s friends at college when referring to their bank balances: “I’m negative, man.
+A common refrain from Dan’s friends at college when referring to their bank balances: “I’m negative, man.
 I couldn’t help you if I wanted to.”

 In fact, America’s three biggest banks — JPMorgan Chase, Bank of America and Wells Fargo — earned more than $6.4 billion in 2016 from ATM and overdraft fees, according to an analysis by CNNMoney that was verified by S&P Global Market Intelligence.
 This was nearly $300 million more in ATM and overdraft fees than they earned in 2015.

 Teens and twenty-somethings are among the worst overdraft offenders.
 “The main issue is that many young people have a hard time visualizing their future,” says Kent Smetters, a Wharton professor of business economics and public policy who also hosts the Your Money program on Sirius XM Channel 111, Business Radio powered by The Wharton School.
 “That leads them to consume more now.”

 Add to that the fact that many teens, particularly in the U.S., are “financially illiterate,” says Olivia Mitchell, also a Wharton professor of business economics and public policy, and you have a recipe for bank accounts that regularly see red.

 Here are four strategies to help you confront that negative balance and put your overdraft days behind you: